Here are some of the results of our 2016 advoacy efforts on behalf of Caliornia physicians and patients:

 The following bills were defeated in Senate or Assembly hearings thanks in part to our lobbying efforts:

-AB 1306 (Burke): Healing Arts: Certified Nurse Midwives: Scope of Practice: This bill would have authorized a CNM to provide medical services and perform medical procedures without the clinical supervision of a physician, while failing to provide an equal level of consumer protections for women and families seeking gynecological, obstetric, and reproductive health care.
+AB 1306 (Burke): CERTIFIED NURSE MIDWIVES: This bill would have authorized a CNM to provide medical services and perform medical procedures without the clinical supervision of a physician, while failing to provide an equal level of consumer protections for women and families seeking gynecological, obstetric, and reproductive health care.

-SB 323 (Hernandez): Nurse Practitioners: Scope of Practice: This bill would have allowed nurse practitioners to practice in specialties such as primary care, pain management and cardiology without physician supervision.
+SB 323 (Hernandez): NURSE PRACTITIONERS: This bill would have allowed nurse practitioners to practice in specialties such as primary care, pain management and cardiology without physician supervision.

-SB 538 (Hueso): Naturopathic Doctors: Scope of Practice: This bill would have allowed naturopathic doctors (NDs) to independently prescribe all Schedule V controlled substances, as well as any drug approved by the federal Food and Drug Administration and labeled “for prescription only” or words of similar effect, except for chemotherapeutics.
+SB 538 (Hueso): NATUROPATHIC DOCTORS: This bill would have allowed naturopathic doctors (NDs) to independently prescribe all Schedule V controlled substances, as well as any drug approved by the federal Food and Drug Administration and labeled “for prescription only” or words of similar effect, except for chemotherapeutics.

-SB 622 (Hernandez): Optometrists: Scope of Practice: This bill would have allowed optometrists to perform delicate scalpel and laser eye surgeries, administer immunizations, and perform or order appropriate laboratory and diagnostic imaging tests.
+SB 622 (Hernandez): OPTOMETRISTS: This bill would have allowed optometrists to perform delicate scalpel and laser eye surgeries, administer immunizations, and perform or order appropriate laboratory and diagnostic imaging tests.